Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Introduction

 We start by describing the idealized cold stream model and the relevant time-scales in Section~\ref{sec2}.
 The numerical setup and the initial conditions of the numerical experiments are then described in Section~\ref{sec3}.
-Section~\ref{sec4} presents our results and analysis on the impact of magnetic field and thermal conduction on the cold stream emissions and evolution.
+Section~\ref{sec4} presents our results and analysis on the impact of magnetic fields and thermal conduction on the evolution of and emission from cold streams.
 Finally, we discuss the extrapolation of our results in a cosmological context and the caveats of our work in Section~\ref{sec5} before concluding in Section~\ref{sec6}.